gabors-data-analysis/gabors-data-analysis.github.io/_pages/getting-code.md

   This is where the live version of the code is available.

 We have a pre-release version.
-Currently:  `v.0.6.0` [pre-release](https://github.com/gabors-data-analysis/da_case_studies/releases/tag/v0.6.0)
+Currently:  `v.0.7.0.
+Clear Air Turbulence` [pre-release](https://github.com/gabors-data-analysis/da_case_studies/releases/tag/v0.7.0)
 You may download it in a zipped file.
 Unzip and rename `da_case_studies`